-The city's contempt for Muni passengers
+Muni's contempt for its passengers

 As the city fights an ongoing battle against illegal billboards and advertising, it continues to allow ads on the sides of Muni buses that prevent passengers from getting a clear view of their city.
 In spite of paying lip service to the notion that San Francisco is a "transit first" city, in reality Muni passengers are treated as strictly second-class citizens.